Last edited 01/05/2026

 What types of therapy does Lai Moy offer?

-Lai Moy offers therapy for individuals.
+Lai Moy offers therapy for couples and individuals.

 Does Lai Moy offer in-person appointments?